SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/AutomaticReferenceCounting.rst

 or ``"br"`` for a line break element.
-``HTMLElement`` also defines an optional ``text`` property, which you can set to a string that represents the text to be rendered within that HTML element, and an optional ``parent`` property, which you can set to another ``HTMLElement`` instance to act as an instance's parent in the HTML document tree.
+``HTMLElement`` also defines an optional ``text`` property, which you can set to a string that represents the text to be rendered within that HTML element.

-In addition to these three simple properties, the ``HTMLElement`` class defines a lazy property called ``asHTML``.
+In addition to these two simple properties, the ``HTMLElement`` class defines a lazy property called ``asHTML``.
 This property references a closure that combines other properties into a string for use in an HTML text document.